Wavelength Assignment in Hybrid Quantum-Classical Networks: Key Rate Analysis

 and

-Here, ${Y}_{0}$ represents the probability of having detector clicks at Bob's end without transmitting any photons, and ${Y}_{1}$ is the yield of a single-photon state. {Furthermore, the parameter $e_d$ denotes the misalignment error.
-For time-bin encoding, $e_d$ models the stability of the relative phase between $r$ and $s$ pulses.
+Here, ${Y}_{0}$ represents the probability of having detector clicks at Bob's end without transmitting any photons, and ${Y}_{1}$ is the yield of a single-photon state. {Furthermore, for time-bin encoding, parameter $e_d$ models the error probability due to relative phase distortions between $r$ and $s$ pulses.
 The parameter $\eta$ represents the total transmissivity of the link, and is given by

 The coefficient $1/2$ represents the loss associated with the decoder setup in Fig.~\ref{BB84}.} Denoting the repetition period of the QKD system by $T_s$, the secret key generation rate of the $m^{th}$ QKD channel is given by